valvy/BlockSnake/README.md

 # BlockSnake
 A project to test my skills in game engine programming.
-Instead of using a lot of third party libraries I decided to program everything within reason myself.
+Instead of using a lot of third party libraries I decided to program everything within reason myself. (such as the math library and load bmp textures)

 It's written in Opengl c++11 and for windows the winapi, and for apple cocoa.